 A capability switch is designed for people with physical disabilities, offering them an alternative means to interact with computers, communicators,, appliance controllers and switch adapted, battery powered toys.
 We offer a broad range of switches designed to suit specific needs and abilities.

 Enabling Devices creates switch-adapted products in two ways: (1) we take an already existing product and adapt it to accept an external capability switch or (2) we create a product that has a jack which will accept a switch.
 In either case, when your switch is attached to the device, the device will activate when you press your switch.

 What is the difference between momentary, latched and timer switches?

 When you press a momentary switch, the device stays on as long as you maintain pressure on the switch.
 A latch switch turns on the device when the switch is pressed once and turns off the device when the switch is pressed again.
-Our Two Function Jumbo Switch #7910 allows you to choose between momentary and latch operation.
-Pressing a timer switch turns on a device for a preset amount of time (0 to 120 seconds).
+Our Jumbo Switch w/Latch Timer (#792) allows you to choose between momentary and latch operation.
+Pressing a timer switch turns on a device for a preset amount of time (1 to 15 seconds).
 Enabling Devices has a Switch Modifier (#605) that will change any momentary switch into a latch or timer switch.

 Do your switches activate AC powered appliances such as a blender?

 Our switches alone will not activate AC powered appliances unless the appliances have been specially adapted for switch use.
 However, we have an Environmental Control module: (#1490) 1-Switch Single-Appliance Unit.
 This unit will allow most AC appliances to be turned ON and OFF using a capability switch.
 As noted in our catalog, items such as radios and bubble blowers have the AC cords removed for safety reasons.

 When I plug my switch into a switch adapted toy, the toy runs continually and the switch has no effect on the toy.
 What can I do?